 - What happens to them?

-- How does they respond to what happens?
+- How do they respond to what happens?

 - What does their world look like and how does it differ from our own?

 - What background information does the reader need to know for this story to make sense?

 - Can I tell this story in a form that makes sense between the 2000 and 6000 word limit?

 - If you’ve written something that has a protagonist who simply experiences events but takes no action and experiences no change then it probably isn’t really a story.

 - No matter how strange or exotic the background, characters are important and stories that feature realistic people behaving believably stand a better chance of winning.